When thinking of February, besides hearts we usually think of the color Red and the Go Red Campaign for Heart Health.

 You can enjoy beets in multiple ways:

-You can also spiralize beets to eat raw in salads,
+Spiralize beets to eat raw in salads, or add to meals.

 I have gotten into the habit of roasting beets to keep in the fridge.
 Then when I need a little snack, I pop a little sea salt on top and enjoy a few pieces.
-Tasty and filling.
-Very healthy snack!
+Tasty and filling, and a very healthy snack.